grafana/grafana/docs/sources/datasources/prometheus/configure-prometheus-data-source.md

 - **Allowed cookies** - Specify cookies by name that should be forwarded to the data source.
 The Grafana proxy deletes all forwarded cookies by default.

 - **Timeout** - The HTTP request timeout.
 This must be in seconds.
-There is no default, so this setting is up to you.
+Default is 30 seconds.
 ### Auth section

 There are several authentication methods you can choose in the Authentication section.